Privacy policy

 What kind of personal data do we collect?

-1. MEMBER DATA: In order to provide the range of membership services for you, we need to process certain information about you.
+MEMBER DATA: In order to provide the range of membership services for you, we need to process certain information about you.
 We only ask for details that are necessary for providing you with information about how the College is fulfilling its objectives or to help us to help you with professional development or in pathology matters.
 This includes details such as your name, contact details, qualifications, workplace, professional specialism(s), CPD records, attendance at events, and other information.
 Where appropriate and in accordance with regulatory or legal requirements, we may also collect information related to your gender, diversity information or details of any professional misconduct.
 We also collect your banking details in order to process subscription fees or for payments for other services which you contract from the College.

-2. PROSPECTIVE MEMBER DATA: If you are in training and/or working towards a College qualification, we need to collect and use information about you, or individuals at your organisation, in the course of providing you services such as: (i) providing examinations; (ii) monitoring your progress through training; (iii) providing you with support in your training programme (or assisting another organisation to do so); (iv) providing you with trainee/work placement services (or assisting another organisation to do so); and/or (v) notifying you of content provided by the College which is likely to be relevant and useful for your career in pathology to you (for example our Bulletin).
+PROSPECTIVE MEMBER DATA: If you are in training and/or working towards a College qualification, we need to collect and use information about you, or individuals at your organisation, in the course of providing you services such as: (i) providing examinations; (ii) monitoring your progress through training; (iii) providing you with support in your training programme (or assisting another organisation to do so); (iv) providing you with trainee/work placement services (or assisting another organisation to do so); and/or (v) notifying you of content provided by the College which is likely to be relevant and useful for your career in pathology to you (for example our Bulletin).
 Where appropriate and in accordance with regulatory or legal requirements, we may also collect information related to your gender and diversity information.

 If you are enquiring about how to become a member of the College or looking for information about a career in pathology we need to collect and use information so that we can supply such information directly to you by post, email or telephone.
 We also collect your banking details in order to process any fees payable or for payments for services which you contract from the College that you request for this purpose.

-1. SUPPLIER DATA: We need a small amount of information from our Suppliers to ensure that things run smoothly.
-We need contact details of relevant individuals at your organisation so
+SUPPLIER DATA: We need a small amount of information from our Suppliers to ensure that our relationship runs smoothly.
+If you work for one of our suppliers, we may need to process contact details so that we can communicate with you.

-• VISITOR DATA: We require information to identify all persons who are in our building at 6 Alie Street, London E1 8QT which is collected at our reception or other means of registering you when you enter the building.
+VISITOR DATA: We require information to identify all persons who are in our building at 6 Alie Street, London E1 8QT which is collected at our reception or other means of registering you when you enter the building.
 The purpose for this is to comply with health and safety requirements that are necessary should the building need to be evacuated and for the safety of all visitors when in the building.

 How do we collect your personal data?